 Implications for admission - Students don’t understand how much weight college admission officers give to advanced-level courses on an applicant's transcript.
 Admission officers are not impressed by straight As when they are all earned in easy courses.
 Many colleges recalculate applicants’ GPAs, giving extra points for honors or AP courses.
 Students should take a balanced load, one that allows them to devote the necessary time to each course.
 Colleges look for quality, not quantity.
 According to Dan Saracino, former assistant provost for enrollment at the University of Notre Dame, “Nothing is more important than the quality of the course load.”

-Honors courses - Honors classes often offer the same curriculum as regular classes but are tailored for high-achieving students, covering additional topics or some topics in greater depth.
+Accelerated - These classes offer the same curriculum as regular classes but are tailored for high-achieving students, covering additional topics or some topics in greater depth.

 Advanced Placement (AP) - These classes cover the breadth of information, skills and assignments found in corresponding college courses.
 They align with the standards and expectations of leading liberal arts and research institutions.
 They also provide motivated and academically prepared students with the opportunity to study and learn at the college level.
 Most U.S. colleges and many international ones have an AP Credit Policy that allows students who have taken AP courses or exams to earn college credit, placement, or both.

 College in the Schools (CIS) - This is an educational program for high school students run by the University of Minnesota.
 It allows students to take college level classes in their high school and, as a result, earn college and high school credit free.